Moduli of spaces with prescribed homotopy groups: Classification of spherical presheaves

-\begin{rem} Let $\ltopoi$ denote the $\infty$-category of $\infty$-topoi and functors that preserve all colimits and finite limits considered in \cite{lurie_higher_topos_theory}[6.3].
-The overcategories of $\infty$-topoi are again $\infty$-topoi by \cite{lurie_higher_topos_theory}[6.3.5.1] and the pullback functors are continous and cocontinous by \cite{lurie_higher_topos_theory}[6.1.0.6], hence we can consider the above overcategory functor as taking values in $\ltopoi$.
-The limit statement would still hold, as by \cite{lurie_higher_topos_theory}[6.3.2.3] limits $\ltopoi$ with those in $\widehat{\euscr{C}at _{\infty}}$. \end{rem}
+Let $\ltopoi$ denote the $\infty$-category of $\infty$-topoi and functors that preserve all colimits and finite limits considered in \cite[\S 6.3]{lurie_higher_topos_theory}.
+The $\infty$-category $\ltopoi$ is convenient setting for representing moduli problems due to the following:

-Let us now see some applications of this statement to constructing moduli objects.
-The key here is the functor is also limit preserving when considered as taking values in the $\infty$-category $\ltopoi$, which is a convenient setting for representing moduli problems due to the following.